 There are many different ways of printing and many different materials that can be printed on.

-Here we focus on Sticker it’s most popular method of printing – digital inkjet printing.
+Here we focus on Sticker it’s most popular method of printing – digital offset printing.

-We start by taking rolls of print media (usually a plastic such as PVC or PET), and load it onto the printers.
+We start by taking 1000m long rolls of print media (the material you chose) and put them onto the printers.

-- UK inkjet uses UV light to instantly cure the ink
+A UV inkjet uses UV light to cure the ink instantly

-For some of our stickers, we apply a clear, protective layer to maximise the durability.
-There are many options that can be chosen but it’s really important they are compatible with the printable media and the print technology.
+For some of our stickers, we apply a transparent, protective layer to maximise durability.
+Many options can be chosen, but they must be compatible with the media and print technology.

-Laminates can be gloss, or matte, textured.
-Often the effect you choose can be personal preference, dependant on the effect you want to create.
+Laminates can be gloss, matte, or textured.
+Often the effect you choose can be personal preference, depending on the effect you want to create.

 Adding a laminate protects the printed layer giving it resistance to sunlight, scratching, chemicals, oils and most other things that can ruin a sticker.
 It’s a really effective method of protection.

-An old cutting technique would cut stickers pre-made metal ‘dies’ that looked & worked like this:
+Die cut stickers get there name from an old cutting technique would cut stickers with pre-made metal ‘dies’ that looked & worked like this: